 ANT 362 – Medical Anthropology

 ANT 387 – Ethnographic Research Methods

-Finally, I maintain and active cultural anthropology research lab, in which I work individually with students (7 to date) on a variety of research methods related to projects I conduct.
-These activities are highly integrated, that is, they blend with classes (especially Ethnographic Methods), the Summer Program in Nepal and my own research.
+Finally, Dr. Folmar maintains an active cultural anthropology research lab, in which he works individually with students (9 to date) on a variety of research methods related to projects he conduct.
+These activities are highly integrated, that is, they blend with classes (especially Ethnographic Methods), the Summer Program in Nepal and his own research.